 After a few years apart, Reed and Young settled down in Los Angeles, recorded a short demo, and began playing locally.
 The demo found its way into the hands of super-producer Johnny K (Plain White T's, 3 Doors Down), and they cut the bulk of their first EP at NRG Studios in just one day.

-"My favorite music is recorded that way," continues Adam.
+"My favorite music is recorded that way," continues Reed.
 "You get in a room, plug in, and cut songs live.
 The energy of the recording comes directly from the physical performance, and it puts the listener into that specific time and place."